scaffold-eth/se-2-docs/docs/hooks/hooks.md

 sidebar_position: 4
 ---

-# 🛠 Interacting with your Smart Contracts
+# 🛠 Interacting with Your Smart Contracts

 Scaffold-ETH 2 provides a collection of custom React hooks designed to simplify interactions with your deployed smart contracts.
 These hooks are wrappers around Wagmi, an easy-to-use interface with typescript autocompletions for reading from, writing to, and monitoring events emitted by your smart contracts.